 Usually it is easy to construct $\Aut$-stable subalgebras/subspaces of an algebra.
-However the next result says that it is possible for some algebra to have no proper $\Aut$-stable subspaces.
+However the next result says that it is possible for some algebras to have no nontrivial $\Aut$-stable subspace.